GRDI-GenARCC/tutorials-and-workshops/WSL_Workshop/WSL_guide.md

 - "Admin mode" in Linux is called `sudo`, which means "super user do"
 - We need to use `sudo` to use the package manager
   - At least for the first usage of `sudo` in a given session, you must enter your password
-    - As noted in the [installation instructions](https://gccode.ssc-spc.gc.ca/bioinformatics_aafc/training_documentation/linux_resources/-/blob/dev/WSL_Workshop/WSL_installation.md) you do not need to use the same password as your Windows login.
+    - As noted in the [installation instructions](./WSL_installation.md) you do not need to use the same password as your Windows login.
 It can be simple as you are already behind a personal login and security is not as great a concern at that point.
 However if you cannot remember your password it will require a full reinstall of Ubuntu.
 Please remember or record it somewhere safe.
     - If you need to change your password you can use the command `passwd`.
 You need to enter the old password, then 2 prompts are given to match the new password.
 - NOTE: Updates should be applied before new packages installed.
 Depending on the current state of your updates this may be required.

-- If you already have an up to date system here are a few small packages to try installing
+- If you already have an up-to-date system here are a few small packages to try installing
   - `tree` - gives a simple visual of file structure in the specified directory (defaults to pwd)
     - The output can be very long if a subdirectory contains a lot of files/dirs (do not use in `/`, or in conda)
     - Remember that 'ctrl+c' is the kill/interrupt to stop any command, like `tree` when listing too much information